 Political and Currency Risk.
-Over the past decade, the Argentine economy has experienced a severe recession, as well as a political and social crisis, and the abandonment of U.S. dollar Argentine peso parity in 2002 led to a significant depreciation of the Argentine peso against major international currencies.
-In recent years, the Argentine peso has depreciated against the euro and the U.S. dollar and the inflation rate has increased.
-During 2014, there was a 46.9% depreciation of the Argentine peso against the euro, in part due to the default of Argentina in its sovereign bonds.
-The exchange rate was Ps.
-10.86 per euro as of December 31, 2014.
+Over the past fifteen years, the Argentine economy has experienced several severe recessions and has undergone periods of political and social unrest and uncertainty.
+In 2002, the abandonment of the U.S. dollar - Argentine peso parity led to a significant depreciation of the Argentine peso against major international currencies.
+In recent years, the Argentine peso has generally depreciated against the euro (36.7% over the course of 2015) and the U.S. dollar and the inflation rate has increased.
+During December 2015, there was a 38.5% depreciation of the Argentine peso against the euro, due primarily to the relaxation of foreign exchange controls following the 2015 election of a new government.
+The exchange rate was approximately Ps.
+14.2 per euro as of December 31, 2015.
+Solely for the sake of illustrating their potential impact, based on various assumptions, we estimate that the initial net effect of this sudden Argentine peso devaluation could negatively impact our EBITDA by approximately €20 million in 2016 (after accounting for related Argentine inflation), but we expect that this impact would decrease in subsequent years if the exchange rate normalizes.
+There can be no assurance as to validity of our assumptions or the accuracy of this estimate.